alsuren/alsuren.github.io/_posts/2022-07-10-cargo-quickinstall.md

 The workflow that does the building is given `$CRATE` `$VERSION` `$BUILD_OS` and `$TARGET_ARCH`.
 We currently supply these variables by running `sed` over a [template](https://github.com/alsuren/cargo-quickinstall/blob/main/.github/workflows/build-package.yml.template), and committing the result to git.
 If I was writing it again today from scratch, I might revisit this decision, but this works well enough for now.

-We spin up a runner with `$BUILD_OS` on it, and do the build.
+We spin up a runner with `$BUILD_OS` and [`permissions: {}`](https://github.com/alsuren/cargo-quickinstall/pull/86) on it, and do the build.
 This essentially runs `cargo install $crate` and then tars up the resulting binaries and uses `actions/upload-artifact` to upload it with a known filename, so that it is available for other jobs in the same build pipeline.

-**Security notice:** I'm assuming that all runners are able to use `actions/upload-artifact` without any extra creds. ~I've not really dug into it that much.
-If it turns out that the runner is being given some kind of god token, and that token is available to `$CRATE`'s untrusted `build.rs` for doing anything other than uploading build artifacts then we're in big trouble.
-If you believe this to be the case, please email me so that I can stop building new packages and do a proper audit/redesign.~
+**Security notice:** I'm assuming that all runners are able to use `actions/upload-artifact` without any extra creds. ~I've not really dug into it that much.~ If it turns out that the runner is being given some kind of god token, and that token is available to `$CRATE`'s untrusted `build.rs` for doing anything other than uploading build artifacts then we're in big trouble.
+If you believe this to be the case, please email me so that I can stop building new packages and do a proper audit/redesign.

 Once the builder is finished, we throw it in the bin, and spin up a new `ubuntu-20.04` runner.
 This downloads the tarball from `actions/upload-artifact`[^2] and uploads it to GitHub Releases (previously bintray).